DavidAduaka/kickstarter-analysis/README.md

 To do this, I analyzed data from various Kickstarter campaigns to determine if there are any trends in start times, fundraising goals, or other factors that can be implemented in Louise’s project.

 ### Purpose
+The purpose of this analysis is to determine if there are any trends in start times, fundraising goals, or other factors that can be implemented in Louise’s project.

+## Analyis and Challenges